chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 ## GNOME-EXTENSIONS
 Disable all gnome extensions.

-1. Hit the super key and type `extensions` click on the icon to open the extensions.
+1. Hit the super key and type `extensions` click on the icon to open the extensions gui.
 2. Toggle all the extensions off.
+Close the extensions gui.

 ## GRAPHICS CARD DRIVER UPDATE